 The process is dynamic and fluid and mimics the processes and patterns found in the structure of nature.
 By applying the design process and toolbox to any situation an elegant, appropriate and integrated living system that self-perpetuates will emerge.
 We as humans cannot separate ourselves from our environment and permaculture design concentrates this reality.

 The Permaculture Design Course was developed by Bill Mollison to teach principles and foundations of sustainable design.
 All PDC courses offered throughout the world must follow the same format to assure that the integrity of certification process is upheld.

 Permaculture Education Africa’s courses are now been held in a variety of venues depending on the time of year.
-We are now holding one in Noordhoek each year in April.
+We are now holding one in Montagu each year in April.